jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Flag

-1. In an Actor: A type of a boolean Actor property that can be set or unset by using `+<FLAGNAME>` or `-<FLAGNAME>` in the actor's Default block or by setting `bFLAGNAME` to true or false on an actor pointer.
+1. In an Actor: A type of a [boolean](#Boolean) [Actor](#Actor) [property](#Property) that can be set or unset by using `+<FLAGNAME>` or `-<FLAGNAME>` in the actor's Default block or by setting `bFLAGNAME` to true or false on an actor pointer.
 Flags are internally defined as a bit field.

-2. In a function: A bitfield that functions as an argument of a function so that it can combine multiple values.
-The flags are integer numbers that normally receive "nice names" by being defined as constants.
+2. In a function: A [bit field](#Bit field) that functions as an [argument](#Argument) of a [function](#Function) so that it can contain multiple values.
+The flags are integer numbers that normally receive "nice names" by being defined as [constants](#Constant).
 Flags can be set, unset and combined with bitwise operators.
 See: [Flow Control](A1_Flow_Control.md).

 ### Flow

-Flow is a generic term referring to code which describes the order in which certain things in the code are executed.
+Flow is a generic coding term that describes the order in which certain things in the code are executed.
 Various statements (such as IF conditions) offer means to control the flow of the code.
 See [Flow Control](A1_Flow_Control.md).

 ### Function

-A set of instructions united under a single name that can be called by referencing that name.
+A set of instructions united under a single name that can be [called](#Call) by referencing that name.
 Functions support arguments that they can utilize.
 Functions can be of various types: regular, virtual, action, static.
 They can also be void or have a return value.
 See: [Custom Functions](09_Custom_functions.md).

 ### Instance